Skip to main content

 LearnUpon is a cloud-based LMS designed to serve both internal and external audiences from a single platform.

-Its interface is straightforward, and features like branded portals, AI chat guidance and built-in automation make it especially useful for fast-growing businesses with diverse training needs.
+Its interface is straightforward, and features like branded portals, Reflection Coach and built-in automation make it especially useful for fast-growing businesses with diverse training needs.

 The platform supports SCORM, xAPI and integrates with major HR and CRM systems, which helps your admins streamline content delivery and reporting without needing custom development.